-Implementing different geographies is not without issues; the increasing but limited model resolution obscures certain potentially critical features (such as narrow ridges, mountain ranges and straits) and may require some additional manual changes.
+Implementing different geographies into climate models is not without issues; the increasing but limited model resolution obscures certain potentially critical features (such as narrow ridges, mountain ranges and straits).
 Additionally, plate-tectonic reconstructions have their own uncertainties and are continuously being expanded and improved.
 This causes large discrepancies between model simulations because different studies use reconstructions of varying age and approach.
-A simple but striking example is given by Gasson et al. (2014), who used the output of several coupled global atmosphere-ocean models to force an ice sheet model simulating the Antarctic glaciation during the Eocene-Oligocene transition (~ 34 Ma).
-Their main conclusion states that it is almost impossible to determine the CO2 threshold for the inception of ice since the models use such different topographies.
-Geographical reconstructions used in palaeoclimate modelling are often based on older reconstructions that are adjusted for a specific case.
-These reconstructions may thus be based partially on information that is outdated and are usually only made for a specific set of time frames, which greatly limits their application in other studies.
-Additionally, developments in coding and computer hardware allow for model simulations with a significantly higher resolution that in turn require more detailed boundary conditions.
+A simple but striking example is given by Gasson et al. (2014), who used the output of several coupled global atmosphere-ocean models to force an ice sheet model simulating the Antarctic glaciation during the Eocene-Oligocene transition ( $\sim$ 34 Ma).
+Their main conclusion states that it is nearly impossible to determine the CO2 threshold for the inception of ice sheets since the models use such different topographies.
+Geographical reconstructions used in palaeoclimate modelling are often based on older reconstructions (such as Markwick, 1998; Sewall et al., 2000) that are adjusted for a specific case.
+These reconstructions may thus be based partially on information that is outdated and are usually only made for a unique set of time frames, which greatly limits their application in other studies.
+Since smallscale features can be crucial in the climate system, they always need to be considered and may require additional manual changes.
+Finally, developments in coding and computer hardware allow for model simulations with a significantly higher resolution that in turn require more detailed boundary conditions.

 This calls for a new approach where the latest geological reconstructions can directly be incorporated together with improving constraints on palaeoaltimetry (e.g. Dupont-Nivet et al., 2008) and translated into a gridded topography and bathymetry map.
 In this paper, a method is presented that allows for the creation of geographical reconstructions based on the most recent geological insights with relative ease.
-The various steps and methods are demonstrated through a specific example for the late Eocene (38 Ma).
+Since there is a relative scarcity in middle and late Eocene reconstructions, the composition of a 38 Ma palaeogeography will be presented and serve as an example of the general workflow.
+The set of files (and downloads) required to reproduce this procedure for 38 Ma, as well as other time frames, is provided in the supplementary material along with a Readme for guidelines.
+Although somewhat similar workflows have been presented in the past (Markwick and Valdes, 2004; Herold et al., 2008), the innovative aspects here are the approach of directly incorporating a plate-tectonic reconstruction, the freedom of choosing a different plate-tectonic model framework and the ability to consider multiple time frames.